bawalid/bawalid/README.md

 ### Hi there, my name is Walid Ben Abdessalem 👋

 ## I'm a Husband, Father, Graphic designer, and Teacher!
-- 💻 I'v completed learning and practacing front-end Web development (HTML/CSS/JS)!
-- 🎯 I’m looking to change my career to be a Web developer
-- 📱 I Learned iOS Development, and finished the beginner level.
-I learned creating apps using Swift language and the new SwiftUI
-- 📸 Fun fact: I love taking photos and film making 🎬

-## 2022 Goals 🥅:
-- Mastering React.js framework and MERN workflow - ✅
-- Building 4 projects for my portfolio - ✅
-- Finishing and launching my own Portfolio - ✅

 ### Connect with me: